Do you ever ask questions that are really requests, not questions? Or maybe your wife does this to you.

 Does your bride do this?
 Sending her this post might not be the best way to deal with it.
 If you know she does this, start to hear her non-question questions as what they are, and deal with them accordingly.
 Rather than a simple yes or no, address what it is she wants you to do or not do.
-Be kind about it, do not make a big deal of it, just address the request rather than the question.
-Maybe doing this will result in her changing how she speaks to you, but at the very least it will mean you are talking more openly.
+Be kind about it.
+Don’t make a big deal of it, just address the request rather than the question.
+Maybe doing this will result in her changing how she speaks to you; at the very least it will mean you are talking more openly.

 An update on year-end giving: We continue to get donations, both one-off and recurring.
 We are now just short of 5% of our long-term goal.
 Yes, 5% is low, but the goal is high and we expected it would take more than a couple of months to met the goal.
 If you would like to help us, you can make a donation here.
 BTW, thanks to those of you who have given anonymously.